F-Stack/f-stack/dpdk/doc/guides/eventdevs/sw.rst

 ~~~~~~~~~~~~~~~~~~

 The software eventdev does not support creating queues that handle all types of
 traffic.
-An eventdev with this capability allows enqueueing Atomic, Ordered and
+An eventdev with this capability allows enqueuing Atomic, Ordered and
 Parallel traffic to the same queue, but scheduling each of them appropriately.

 The reason to not allow Atomic, Ordered and Parallel event types in the